PayRequest/payrequest.github.io/donation-pages/accept-donations-on-your-website.md

  <h1 class="text-white">Accept donations on your website
 </h1>
-                        <p class="lead text-white">With our free donation button you can add donation to your website
+                        <p class="lead text-white">With our free donation button you can add donations on your website
 </p>